Assistant Professor of Portuguese

 ▹ indicates offered in the upcoming term[s]

-Advanced-Beginning Portuguese for Spanish Speakers
+Intensive Beginning Portuguese for Spanish Speakers

 This course sequence focuses specifically on issues that arise when Spanish-speakers learn Portuguese.
 Because of the similarity between the two languages, typically Spanish speakers progress through Portuguese language classes at an astonishingly fast rate.
 In addition, with work on vocabulary and specific structures, they are able to communicate at a higher proficiency level in a shorter period of time.
 In this program, students not only have proficiency-oriented instruction to develop their communicational skills, but they are also constantly challenged to improve their pronunciation in the target language.
 Students with some formal instruction in Portuguese may also place in this level depending on their proficiency.
 Based on previous Portuguese School summers, the majority of students completing this level achieve Intermediate High to Advanced Low levels in the final oral assessment.

 Basic bibliography: Pastreau, C. et al. Ponto de Encontro: Portuguese as a World Language.
 2nd.
 Edition, Prentice Hall, 2012.